JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_10.md

 And hope is, in essence, a force that unites us to God's cosmic plan.
 “Mortal man can face the rigors of time and the tribulations of earthly existence with faith and confidence because he knows that he is a child of God and that his life in time is a preparation for eternity.”
 In the midst of the difficulties of everyday life, this faith in a transcendental purpose is the anchor that keeps us firm, knowing that, beyond temporary challenges, our life has a greater meaning.
 <br style="clear:both;"/>

 > “You are the light of the world.
 A city set upon a hill cannot be hid.
 Neither do men light a candle and put it under a bushel, but on a candlestick; and it gives light to all who are in the house.
-Let your light so shine before men that they may see your good works and be led to glorify your Father who is in heaven. ([UB 140:3.13](/en/The_Urantia_Book/140#p3_13))
+Let your light so shine before men that they may see your good works and be led to glorify your Father who is in heaven. (<a id="a66_322"></a>[UB 140:3.13](/en/The_Urantia_Book/140#p3_13))

 Mystic and author Anthony de Mello, whose teachings have deeply touched the hearts of thousands, offers us an even more intimate perspective on hope.
 In his book Awake, he tells us: “Life is what happens when you are not asleep.
 Wake up, open your eyes, and you will see a whole new world around you.”
 For de Mello, hope is not just something we long for in the future, but a state of awakening in the present.
 He invites us to look beyond our everyday concerns, to recognize the beauty and potential that already exists in our lives and in the world.